 Our first and only pick in our list to employ the spinner wheel design.
 Naturally, spinner wheels give you a full 360-degree range of motion and seamless maneuverability.
 But the spacious organization is where the Samsonite MVS really comes into its own.

 The front compartment is spacious and a great place to store your business attire and bulkier items.
-The front zippered pocket.
-Then, is where you can utilize a number of compartments and smaller zippered pockets for your stationery and tech.
+The front zippered pocket, then, is where you can utilize a number of compartments and smaller zippered pockets inside for your stationery and tech.
 Within the backpack, there are felt-lined hidden pockets to stow your important valuables.
 Two side zippered pockets complete the lineup and make this an excellent choice for business travelers with plenty to pack and sort.

 Materials and Features